Vehmloewff/resume/readme.md

 ## Open Source Projects

+- [Finance](https://finance.vehmloewff.com) - An envelope based finances tracker.
+It is similar to Jikno Finance except it does not use autobase, but encrypts it's JSON data as txt files and uploads them to a simple key/value database.
+(Svelte) [2022]
 - [Jikno Finance](https://github.com/Vehmloewff/jiknofinance) - An envelope-based finances tracker.
 Mobile-friendly website is hosted at finance.jikno.com, but is not always guaranteed to be online due to the cost of maintaining servers.
 (Svelte, Capacitor, Autobase) [2022]
 - [Autobase](https://github.com/Vehmloewff/autobase) - A database, live json syncer, and api all in one.
 (Typescript) [2022]
 - [Mafia](https://github.com/Vehmloewff/mafia) - A live, multiplayer mafia game.
 Mobile-friendly site is at mafia.jiknoapps.com, but it may not always be online due to the cost of maintaining servers.
 (Typescript) [2020]